wp-plugins/nextgen-facebook/readme.txt

 * Improved CSS styling information text on the settings and readme pages.
 * Added a "Fallback to Author Index" option to allow/prevent fallback to the author index URL (when an invalid URL is entered in the chosen author's profile field).
 Thanks to "Rafal" for suggesting this option via email.
 * Fixed the "Default Image on Indexes" and "Default Image on Search Results" options to work as intended.
 Thanks to WP member "Fonfon" for reporting this issue.
+* Fixed the og:type code to determine if a webpage is an 'article' or 'website', and use a default author ID when those options are checked.
+* Fixed the Pinterest and Tumblr caption to use the post text when the buttons are added to posts on an index page.
+Thanks to WP member "TraciBunkers" for reporting the problem.

 = Version 3.5.1 =
 * Improved the code to create the WordPress author index URL by using `get_author_posts_url()` instead.
 Thanks to WP member "reiniggen" for suggesting this change.